Leonhoch5/Harmonic-Rites/README.md

 ## Assets Used
 - **Character Sprites**: Various sprites for the character's idle, attack, and jump states.
-- **Notes Sprites**: Falling notes that the player must interact with.
+- **Notes Sprites**: Sliding "notes" that the player must interact with.
 - **Sounds**: Background music and sound effects for interaction and game events.